 Etiology of vitiligo is unclear, but melanocytes are lacking in affected areas.
 Proposed mechanisms include autoimmune destruction of melanocytes, reduced survival of melanocytes, and primary melanocyte defects.

 Vitiligo can be familial (autosomal dominant with incomplete penetrance and variable expression) or acquired.
 Some patients have antibodies to melanin.
-Up to 30% have other autoimmune antibodies (to thyroglobulin, adrenal cells, and parietal cells) or clinical autoimmune endocrinopathies (Addison disease, diabetes mellitus, pernicious anemia, and thyroid dysfunction).
+Up to 30% of patients have other autoimmune antibodies (to thyroglobulin, adrenal cells, and parietal cells) or clinical autoimmune endocrinopathies (eg, Addison disease, diabetes mellitus, pernicious anemia, thyroid dysfunction) (1, 2).
 However, the relationship is unclear and may be coincidental.
-The strongest association is with hyperthyroidism (Graves disease) and hypothyroidism (Hashimoto thyroiditis).
+The strongest association is with Graves disease and Hashimoto thyroiditis.

 Occasionally, vitiligo occurs after a direct physical injury to the skin (eg, as a response to sunburn).
-Vitiligo can also result from exposure to vitiligo-inducing phenols (1).
+Vitiligo can also result from exposure to certain chemicals found in household products and dyes (3).
 Patients may associate the onset of vitiligo with emotional stress.

-Immunotherapy for melanoma (eg, BRAF inhibitors, programmed death receptor 1 [PD-1] inhibitors) can trigger vitiligo as an immunologic side effect.
+Immunotherapy for melanoma (eg, BRAF inhibitors, programmed death receptor 1 [PD-1] inhibitors) can trigger vitiligo as an immunologic adverse effect (4).

 Symptoms and Signs of Vitiligo

 Vitiligo is characterized by hypopigmented or depigmented areas, usually sharply demarcated and often symmetric.
 Depigmentation may be localized, involving 1 or 2 spots or entire body segments (segmental vitiligo); rarely, it may be generalized, involving most of the skin surface (universal vitiligo).
 However, vitiligo most commonly involves the face (especially around the orifices), digits, dorsal hands, flexor wrists, elbows, knees, shins, dorsal ankles, armpits, inguinal area, anogenital area, umbilicus, and nipples.
-Cosmetic disfigurement can be especially severe and emotionally devastating in dark-skinned patients.
+Cosmetic disfigurement can be especially severe and emotionally devastating in patients with dark skin.
 Hair in vitiliginous areas is usually white.

 This photo shows focal vitiligo of the foot.